QR Batch Generator

 Worked Examples:

-Paste front-desk,https://example.com/check-in, wifi-lobby,WIFI:T:WPA;S:Lobby;P:samplepass;;, and asset-042,ST-INV-00042 with the default ECC Q, PNG, 360 px, and 4 modules.
-Payload Ledger labels the rows as URL, Wi-Fi, and Text, builds filenames with the current Filename prefix, and shows byte counts for each payload.
-The URL row is 28 bytes, estimates Version 3 at ECC Q, and should appear as Robust with the default colors.
+Paste rows for front-desk, wifi-lobby, and asset-042 with the default ECC Q, PNG, 360 px, and 4 modules.
+Payload Ledger labels the rows as URL, Wi-Fi, and Text, builds filenames from the current Filename prefix, and shows byte counts for each payload.
+A 28-byte URL estimates Version 3 at ECC Q and should appear as Robust with the default colors.

-Protocol warning on a menu link
+Protocol warning on a URL row

 A 1,300-byte plain-text inventory note under ECC H is above the 1,273-byte byte-mode capacity used for the highest QR version.
-Payload Ledger shows Version 40 and a capacity overflow, while Readiness Audit returns Blocked.
+Payload Ledger shows Version 40 and capacity pressure, while Readiness Audit returns Blocked.
 Shorten the text, lower error correction only if the use case allows it, or replace the QR payload with a shorter link to the full record.

 FAQ: